Skip to main content

 logo

-Sandy Springs 20th Anniversary
+About Sandy Springs — History and 20th Anniversary

-With roots dating back to the 1800s, Sandy Springs originated as a watering stop for Native-Americans who frequented the bubbling springs here and quickly became a community as settlers moved into the area.
+With roots dating back to the 1800s, Sandy Springs originated as a watering stop for Native Americans who frequented the bubbling springs here and quickly became a community as settlers moved into the area.
 Today, the City enjoys and expresses a traditional Southern charm, while also catering to its business-minded residents with efficient and responsive services.

-On December 1, 2025, the City of Sandy Springs will celebrate its 20th anniversary of cityhood—a milestone once thought impossible, famously dismissed as something that would happen 'when pigs fly,' according to former Sen. Vincent Fort, D-Atlanta, as recalled by founding Mayor Eva Galambos
+On December 1, 2025, the City of Sandy Springs will celebrate its 20th anniversary of cityhood — a milestone once thought impossible, famously dismissed as something that would happen "when pigs fly," according to former Sen. Vincent Fort, D-Atlanta, as recalled by founding Mayor Eva Galambos.

 This milestone marks a significant achievement for a community that fought for nearly 40 years to establish its own government apart from Fulton County.
 Following a resounding 94% vote in favor of incorporation on June 21, 2005, Sandy Springs became the first new city in Georgia in nearly 50 years, paving the way for dozens of cities to follow in its quest for self-government.
-Learn more about our journey since incorporation.
+Learn more about the City's journey since incorporation.

 Our Journey